bcko/Ud-FS-LinuxServerConfig-LightSail/L02_Linux_Security.md

 ## Package Source Lists

-A list of various places we can go to get software.
-All of your available package sources are listed in this file `/etc/apt/sources.list`
+- A list of various places we can go to get software.
+- All of your available package sources are listed in this file `/etc/apt/sources.list`
-Remember when we were discussing distributions, we said each one approves and releases packages in their own way and that's one of the big ways in which they differ.
+- Each distribution approves and releases packages in their own way and that's one of the big ways in which they differ.
-This is the package's list for your current version of Ubuntu.

 ## Updating Available Package Lists

-One of the most important and simplest ways to ensure your system is secure is to keep your software up to date with new releases.
-Because Linux systems focus on reliability and they run a variety of complex applications that have numerous dependencies of their own, most Linux distributions do not auto-update the software installed on the system.
+- One of the most important and simplest ways to ensure your system is secure is to keep your software up to date with new releases.
+- Linux systems focus on reliability and they run a variety of complex applications that have numerous dependencies of their own, most Linux distributions do not auto-update the software installed on the system.
-You'll need to do this yourself and test your apps to make sure any recent updates don't break your application.
+- You'll need to do this yourself and test your apps to make sure any recent updates don't break your application.
-The first step to upgrading your installed software is to update your package source list.
+- The first step to upgrading your installed software is to update your package source list.
-We do this with the command `sudo apt-get update`.
+- We do this with the command `sudo apt-get update`.
 The update command will run through all of the repositories we saw within our `etc/apt/sources.list` file, and it will check to see what all software is available and what those version numbers are.
-This command doesn't actually perform any changes to the software on your system.
+- This command doesn't actually perform any changes to the software on your system.
-It just makes sure your system is aware of the latest information stored within all of these repositories that you're making use of.
+- It just makes sure your system is aware of the latest information stored within all of these repositories that you're making use of.

 ## Upgrading Installed Packages